 Lucy works 14 hours on Monday.
 She’s covered by California’s wage regulations, so her employer will have to calculate overtime wages.
-Her hours for the day actually exceed 12, though, so she’ll be in line to receive some double time pay, in addition to normal overtime.
+Her time for the day actually exceeds 12 hours, though, so she’ll be in line to receive a double-time pay rate, in addition to normal overtime pay.

 You can think about Lucy’s day as three distinct chunks of time:

-- The first chunk begins at Lucy’s first hour of work and ends at her eigth hour of work.
-She should be paid at her normal wage for these eight hours, since overtime isn’t required yet.
+- The first chunk of time begins at Lucy’s first hour of work and ends at her eighth hour of work.
+She should be paid at her normal (40 hours/week) wage for these eight hours since overtime isn’t required yet.

-- The second chunk comes between Lucy’s eigth and twelfth hours, when she’s entitled to overtime pay under California law, but not yet entitled to double time pay.
+- The second chunk of time comes between Lucy’s eighth and twelfth hours, when she’s entitled to the overtime pay rate under California law, but not yet entitled to double time.

-- The third chunk begins at twelve hours and ends at fourteen hours, when Lucy stopped working.
-She’s entitled to double time for those two hours.
+- The third chunk of time begins at twelve hours worked and ends at fourteen hours when Lucy stopped working.
+She’s entitled to a double-time pay rate for those two final hours worked.

 Seven Consecutive Days